TheImagingSource/face-mask-detection/README.md

 ### What this project includes
 - Transfer Learning Toolkit (TLT) scripts:
 	- Dataset processing script to convert it in KITTI format
-	- Specification files for configuring tlt-train, tlt-prune, tlt-evalute
+	- Specification files for configuring tlt train, tlt prune, tlt evalute
 - DeepStream (DS) scripts:
 	- deepstream-app config files (For demo on single stream camera and detection on stored video file)